Air Fried Beer Battered Fish Fillets

 I first created this in February 2020 and have since made a few edits to the crunchy coating and the tartar sauce.
 I hope you love this as much as I do!

 Banana blossoms - all the rage as the new plant-based "meat".
 After it's baked it shreds like a fish filet.
 Most of the time it's fried, but not here!
-I have air fried this sucker and gave it a side of the most awesome tartar sauce, ever!
+I air fried this and gave it a side of the most awesome tartar sauce, ever!

 Ingredients